1925 through the School of Architecture. Became its own college in 1975.

 Baccalaureate, masters, and doctoral degree programs

-Bachelor of Arts, Bachelor of Arts in Art Education, Bachelor of Arts in Digital Arts and Sciences, Bachelor of Arts in History of Art, Bachelor of Fine Arts, Bachelor of Fine Arts in Graphic Design, Bachelor of Music, and Bachelor of Music in Music Education
+Bachelor of Arts, Bachelor of Arts in Digital Arts and Sciences, Bachelor of Arts in History of Art, Bachelor of Fine Arts, Bachelor of Fine Arts in Graphic Design, Bachelor of Music, and Bachelor of Music in Music Education

 - School of Music